vinceau/react-slp-viewer/README.md

 ### Known issues and other considerations

 For some reason when building, I get: `FATAL ERROR: Ineffective mark-compacts near heap limit Allocation failed` errors and I have no idea why.
 Increasing the node memory limit does not fix this issue.
 Starting the storybook server does not seem to be affected.
-My hunches are it's because the animations are so big (around 30MB altogether with only 5 supported characters), and/or the Typescript source mapping is running out of space because all those animations are on one line.
+My hunches are it's because the animations are so big (around 30MB altogether with only 5 supported characters), and/or the Typescript source mapping is running out of space.

 Since the animations are so big and are not particularly related the SLP playback component directly, it might be worth storing them in a different format and perhaps even in a different project.
 Having to rebuild the animations all the time gets tedious fast.